Rungta International Skills University: International community

 Rungta College is the only government-affiliated college in Chhattisgarh that hosts international students from more than 15 countries on its campus.
 The campus has students from nations, like Nepal, Bhutan, Bangladesh, and different African Countries.

 Research and publication

 Rungta University has 19 utility patents, 50 Design patents and 23 books with 50 book chapters published.
+In 2025, 207 patent applications were applied through the online Indian Patent Office, Mumbai, within 12 hours, this academic participation was described as a high volume of patent filing.